RymCold/MakUrPCRunFaster/README.md

-(it's only a joke ,we don't take any responibilities for any destruction occured by your using this application :p)
+(it's only a joke ,we don't take any responsibilities for any destruction occurred by your using this application :p)